 3 days Marrakech to Zagora and Merzouga desert

-Desert tours are two options: the first option is 3 days from Marrakech desert tour to Merzouga or option 2 is 3 days from Marrakech desert tour to Zagora, it is our most popular Moroccan desert tour.
-She leaves every day from Marrakesh.
-The desert safari is ideal for those who want to discover the deep Moroccan desert in the desert and do not mind driving long hours.
+Desert tours are two options: the first option is 3 days Marrakech desert tour to Merzouga or option 2 is 3 days Marrakech to Zagora desert, they are our most popular Moroccan desert tours. they leave every day from Marrakesh.
+The desert safari is ideal for those who want to discover the deep Moroccan desert in Merzouga desert and do not mind driving for long hours.
 The tour is rich in scenery.
 You will never get bored because you will be busy admiring one scene after another.
 The dramatic change in the scene is amazing.
-From the fertile Al-Haouz Plains around Marrakech to the High Atlas Mountains, then to the various valleys and oases.
+From the fertile Al-Haouz Plains around Marrakech to the High Atlas Mountains, then to the various valleys and Oasis.
 In the end, the rocky plateaus are followed by the picturesque dunes of Erg Chebbi.
-The highlight of our 3-day desert tours from Marrakech is camel rides at sunset and sleeping all night under the stars in your desert camp.
+The highlight of our 3 days desert tour Marrakech to Merzouga is camel rides at sunset and sleeping all night under the stars in your desert camp.

 3 days Marrakech desert tour

 +Departure: 08:00 am

 +Ending Location: Marrakech